Handling Underpayments and Overpayments for Bank Transfer Payments

 🚧

-Please note: The amount in the webhook notification payload above will always be the amount you passed to us in your request payload; that is, Amount Charged.
+Please note: The amount in the webhook notification payload above will always be the amount you passed to Kora in your request payload.

-To get the actual amount your customer paid, make a GET Request to the Transaction Query API endpoint using the reference returned in the webhook notification request payload.
+To get the actual amount your customer paid and the actual amount you should credit to your customer, make a GET request to the Transaction Query API endpoint using the reference returned in the webhook notification request payload.

 ❗️